-- the current lack of larger development sites; - 2. the five-property site threshold for triggering affordable housing; - 3. the high cost of 'affordable market housing', in this very affluent area, which is set by national policy at 80% of the market value; - 4. the high price of development land.
+- a. the current lack of larger development sites; - b. the current five and proposed 10-property site threshold for triggering affordable housing; - c. the high cost of 'affordable market housing', in this very affluent area, which is set by national policy at 80% of the market value; - d. the high price of development land.